Transbay Tube Retrofit

 Over 2,400 of them begin their trips in the East Bay and 64% of our first hour riders disembark at downtown San Francisco stations.

-BART conducted extensive outreach during the month of April which included surveys, in-station outreach, multilingual media ads, community presentations, and meetings with airport employees, hospitality and service workers, business owners and unions.
+BART conducted extensive outreach during the Spring of 2018 which included surveys, in-station outreach, multilingual media ads, community presentations, and meetings with airport employees, hospitality and service workers, business owners and unions.

 A summary of the mitigation options and survey results were presented at the July 12, 2018 board meeting.
 The information has been used to decide what level of alternative bus service to provide during the 4am hour.